 Whether you’re a Pawn Stars fan or Antiques Roadshow is more your speed, the story is the same.
-Money-hungry owner of a rare “authentic” bit of American history has his object appraised and comes face-to-face with the cold hard truth: The colonial desk has drawers made of pressboard, that 1472 on the bottom of the vase is really 1972, the Vermeer handed down through generations is really a paint-by-number made by a kid at summer camp.
+Money-hungry owner of a rare 'authentic' bit of American history has his object appraised and comes face-to-face with the cold hard truth: The colonial desk has drawers made of pressboard, that 1472 on the bottom of the vase is really 1972, the Vermeer handed down through generations is really a paint-by-number made by a kid at summer camp.

 Suppose you ran into a stranger, a military veteran down on his luck.
-And he explained that he needed money to travel home because his wife had just died.
-He was aware that the rare document he possessed was worth more than he was asking, maybe even a lot more.
+And he explained he needed money to travel home because his wife just died.
+He knew that the rare document he possessed was worth more than he was asking, maybe even a lot more.
 But he was looking for quick cash and was offering you a win-win proposition.
 Would you help this poor fellow, or turn your back?

 Not so simple now, is it?
 It wasn’t so simple for investigative reporter A.B.
 Macdonald of Kansas City, either.

 In 1692 and 1693, the courts of Massachusetts did indeed order the deaths of 20 people for witchcraft.
 Two hundred (perhaps a few more) were charged in what historians now believe was a massive case of petty jealousies and score settling.
 One scientist, though, has posited that it was a case of fungus-induced hysteria.

 Pilfered for profit?
 Removed as souvenirs?
 Purged because of the shame now associated with the trials?
 Simply lost?
 It’s not clear.
-But only one death warrant remained with the original records.
+But only one witch trial death warrant remained with the original records.
 The others were missing, and a great mystery to the collector community.

 This was roughly the state of play in 1932 when “Captain E. Newman Bradley” knocked on the door of A.B.
 MacDonald, a writer for the Kansas City Star.
 Though somewhat knowledgeable about historic documents, MacDonald bought Bradley’s story that he needed money to travel because he had been notified his wife was dead.

 Though the witch trials actually took place in what is now Danvers, Mass., much of the action, including the executions, took place in modern-day Salem.
 Thus Salem has forever been the hub for the history and hysteria surrounding the witch trials.
 So it was Salem where MacDonald’s document ultimately wound up for review.

 Corning delivered the bad news.
 The document was not only a forgery, it was a bad one, Corning said.
 And he pointed the dealer to the authentic warrant – the bright clean one for Bridgett Bishop – to demonstrate what they should look like.

 But MacDonald was not the only one fooled.
 A slew of phony death warrants were floating around, bought by eager collectors.
-As more and more people began plaguing Corning about their “authentic” warrants, he began speaking out about them.
+As more and more people began plaguing Corning about their 'authentic' warrants, he began speaking out about them.
 Harvard historian Steven Biel produced a terrific article about the forgeries for Common-Place in 2005.

 You can view the witch trial records, which are collected at various libraries and museums, at the Salem Witch Trials Documentary Archive

-This story was updated from the 2013 version.
+This story was updated in 2017.